-The first fundamental issue is the loss of hands-on control of system, application, and data security.
-Many of the existing best practice security controls that infosec professionals have come to rely on are not available in cloud environments, stripped down in many ways, or not able to be controlled by security teams.
-Security professionals must become heavily involved in the development of contract language and Service Level Agreements (SLAs) when doing business with Cloud Service Providers (CSPs).
+The first fundamental issue is the loss of hands-on control of system, application and data security.
+Many of the existing best-practice security controls that information security professionals have come to rely on are not available in cloud environments, are available but stripped down in many ways, or cannot be controlled by security teams.
+Security professionals must become heavily involved in the development of contract language and service-level agreements when doing business with cloud service providers (CSPs).
 Compliance and auditing concerns are compounded.
-Control verification and audit reporting within CSP environments may be less in-depth and frequent as audit and security teams require.
+Control verification and audit reporting within CSP environments may be less in-depth and frequent than that required by audit and security teams.

-The SANS Cloud Security Fundamentals course starts out with a detailed introduction to the various delivery models of cloud computing ranging from Software as a Service (SaaS) to Infrastructure as a Service (IaaS) and everything in between.
-Each of these delivery models represents an entirely separate set of security conditions to consider, especially when coupled with various cloud types including: public, private, and hybrid.
-An overview of security issues within each of these models will be covered with in-depth discussions of risks to consider.
-Attendees will go in-depth on architecture and infrastructure fundamentals for private, public, and hybrid clouds.
-A wide range of topics will be covered including: patch and configuration management, virtualization security, application security, and change management.
-Policy, risk assessment, and governance within cloud environments will be covered with recommendations for both internal policies and contract provisions to consider.
+SEC524: Cloud Security Fundamentals starts out with a detailed introduction to the various delivery models of cloud computing, ranging from Software as a Service (SaaS) to Infrastructure as a Service (IaaS) and everything in between.
+Each of these delivery models represent an entirely separate set of security conditions to consider, especially when coupled with various cloud types, including public, private and hybrid.
+An overview of security issues within each of these models will be covered with an in-depth discussion of the risks involved.
+The course will go in-depth on architecture and infrastructure fundamentals for private, public and hybrid clouds, including a wide range of topics such as patch and configuration management, virtualization security, application security and change management.
+Policy, risk assessment and governance within cloud environments will also be covered, with recommendations for both internal policies and contract provisions.
 This path leads to a discussion of compliance and legal concerns.
-The first day will wrap-up with several fundamental scenarios for students to evaluate.
+The first day will wrap up with several fundamental scenarios for students to evaluate.

-Attendees will start off the second day with coverage of audits and assessments for cloud environments.
-The day will include hands-on exercises for students to learn about new models and approaches for performing assessments, as well as evaluating audit and monitoring controls.
-Next the class will turn to protecting the data itself!
-New approaches for data encryption, network encryption, key management, and data lifecycle concerns will be covered in-depth.
-The challenges of identity and access management in cloud environments will be covered.
+The second day will start with coverage of audits and assessments for cloud environments.
+The session will include hands-on exercises for students to learn about new models and approaches for performing assessments, as well as for evaluating audit and monitoring controls.
+Next, the class will turn to protecting the actual data.
+New approaches for data encryption, network encryption, key management and data lifecycle concerns will be covered in detail, as will be the challenges of identifying and accessing management in cloud environments.
 The course will move into disaster recovery and business continuity planning using cloud models and architecture.
-Intrusion detection and incident response in cloud environments will be covered along with how best to manage these critical security processes and technologies that support them given that most controls are managed by the CSP.
+Intrusion detection and incident response in cloud environments will also be covered, along with how best to manage these critical security processes and the technologies that support them given that most controls are managed by the CSP.

 |SEC524.1: Day 1|